cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In some applications, there is the need to include an amount of public metadata into the OPRF protocol.
 Partially-Oblivious PRFs (POPRF) {{TCRSTW21}}
-are used to extend the OPRF functionality to include this public input (or metadata tag) t in the PRF evaluation.
+are used to extend the OPRF functionality to include this public input (or metadata) in the PRF evaluation.

 ## Change log